Bell offers discounts on devices purchased through its SmartPay financing plan

 Bell is also offering savings on the Moto G Stylus 5G.
 Customers can save $247 over 24 months by paying a monthly cost of $10.50.
 Before the discount, the device cost $20.80 a month.

 Bell is also freebies through headphones.
 Customers who buy the Motorola Edge Verve through SmartPay will get Buds 120 and 12 months of storage on Google One.
-Select Samsung phones purchased through the financing option will score you a pair of Galaxy Buds2.
+Select Samsung phones purchased through the financing option will score you a pair of Galaxy Buds2 .

 Source: Bell